Andrei306/picas/README.md

 - utils.py: contains mathematical formulas and the color database.

 ***
-Project developed for the Human-Computer Interaction (IOM) Laboratory.
+Project developed for the Human-Computer Interaction laboratory.